burgosLeo96/gen-ai-bootcamp/gen-ai-bootcamp/tasks/gen_ai_training/README.md

-# AI Chat and Currency Conversion Service
+# AI Chat, Currency Conversion and Embeddings Service

-This project is a Spring Boot application that provides AI chat completion and currency conversion services.
+This project is a Spring Boot application that provides AI chat completion, currency conversion and embeddings services.
 It leverages Microsoft's Semantic Kernel to handle AI-related tasks.

 ## Features

 - **AI Chat Completion**: Uses the `ChatCompletionService` to generate chat responses based on user prompts.
 - **Currency Conversion**: Converts currency amounts using real-time exchange rates.
+- **Embeddings API**: Builds, stores, and searches for embeddings in a QDrant DB instance.

 ## Technologies Used